MRSI-Psychosis-UP/MRSI-Metabolic-Connectome/README.md

 # 🧠 MRSI Toolbox Kit

-This repository provides tools and preprocessing utilites to construct a within-subject **Metabolic Similarity Matrix (MetSiM)** based on MRSI scans, as detailed in [Nature Communications 2025](https://www.nature.com/articles/s41467-025-66124-w) and preparing files for a voxel-based analysis as detailed in [biorxiv](https://www.biorxiv.org/content/10.1101/2025.06.22.660965v1)
+This repository provides tools and preprocessing utilites to construct a within-subject **Metabolic Similarity Matrix (MetSiM)** based on MRSI scans, as detailed in [Nature Communications 2025](https://www.nature.com/articles/s41467-025-66124-w) and preparing files for a voxel-based analysis as detailed in [Imaging Neuroscience](https://direct.mit.edu/imag/article/doi/10.1162/IMAG.a.1276/136970)

 ## 📚 Table of Contents